-Close-Up is a column that spotlights films now playing on MUBI.
+Close-Up is a feature that spotlights films now playing on MUBI.
 Jean-Luc Godard's La gai savoir (1969) is showing from January 18 - February 17, 2017 in many countries around the world as part of the retrospective For Ever Godard

 Le gai savoir (Joy of Learning, 1969) is a film by Jean-Luc Godard which, unlike classics such as Breathless (1960) or Contempt (1963) is hardly a household name.
 Godard’s Weekend (1967) gives us an inkling of what is to come in its postscript production credit: What translates to mean “END of story” and then “END of cinema” flashes in blue lettering on a black backdrop; a moment later, we see that this word game has been created using a statement of the film’s visa control number.
 Of course, Godard had already been engaging in this kind of word play for years in his credits and intertitles.
 Although these statements could also be taken as being typical, they presage what is soon to come, as much as Weekend itself forecasts major upheavals which would soon convulse the nation.
 In a later interview with Raoul Coutard, the cinematographer stated that it was the influence of Marxism which had made Godard decide against continuing to work with big-time producers who were inevitably interested in raising capital.
 Financial interests are by their nature at odds with artistic ones, and not surprisingly, creative conflicts arose on set.
 Godard, furious with producer Raymond Danon, carried out his own anarchic rebellion on the set of Weekend.
 If each of his films up until then had already been like a bomb thrown at the stagnant “cinéma du papa,” he was ready at that point to throw himself even further afield.